 |

-Nasdaq will not assess the substance of the company’s explanation, but will verify that the company has provided one.
-Nasdaq believes these disclosures will provide stakeholders with a better understanding
+Nasdaq does not assess the substance of the company’s explanation, but verifies that the company has provided one.
+Nasdaq believes these disclosures provide stakeholders with a better understanding of the company’s current board composition and its philosophy regarding diversity.

-- Or a U.S. company may disclose that it chooses to define diversity more broadly than Nasdaq’s definition by considering national origin, veteran status or individuals with disabilities when identifying nominees for director because it believes such
+- A U.S. company may disclose that it chooses to define diversity more broadly than Nasdaq’s definition by considering national origin, veteran status or individuals with disabilities when identifying nominees for director because it believes such diversity brings a wide range of perspectives and experiences to the board.

 Publication Date*: